 - Holdings with higher expected risks and lower expected returns should have smaller position sizes

 There are a million ways to do this, but I start by categorising holdings as defensive or cyclical and give them a default size of 4% or 3% respectively (I'm looking to hold around 20-25 companies, so 3-4% each is in the right ballpark).

 Those defaults are then adjusted up or down based on each holding's valuation.
 The more attractive the valuation (lower price relative to fair value), the larger the target position size and, of course, the opposite applies.

-BAT’s current share price of £33 is well below my estimate of fair value and matches my estimate of good value, and that increases its target size.
-I do this formulaically using my investment spreadsheet, and in BAT's case, its target size increases to 4.5%.
+BAT’s current share price of £33 is well below my estimate of fair value.
+In fact, it almost exactly equals my estimate of good value, which increases its target size.
+I adjust position sizes formulaically using my investment spreadsheet and in BAT's case, its target position size increases to 4.5%.